gemazamb/Epidemiological-transition-dashboard/README.md

 ##  Author

-Created for the **Data Visualization** course .
-Maintainer: Gema Zambrano
+Created for the **Data Visualization** course by Gema Zambrano and Emilio Quimis